Michaelamm84/my-secure-portal/README.md

 npm install

-step 3: run the following command to link to SonarQube
+step 3: run the following command to link to SonarQube and run scanner

 sonar-scanner `
   -D"sonar.organization=michaelamm84" `